Guy of Gisbourne

 Sir Guy of Gisbourne (also spelled Gisburne, Gisborne, Gysborne, or Gisborn) is a character from the Robin Hood legends of English folklore.
 He first appears in "Robin Hood and Guy of Gisborne" (Child Ballad 118), where he is an assassin who attempts to kill Robin Hood, but is killed by him.
 In later depictions, he has become a romantic rival to Robin Hood for Maid Marian's love.

 Textual background

-The Child ballad "Robin Hood and Guy of Gisborne" dates from 1650 but its origins are much older than that, judging from the similarities with the 1475 play, a fragment of which is preserved in the library of Trinity College, Cambridge.
+The Child ballad "Robin Hood and Guy of Gisborne" dates from 1650 but its origins are much older than that, judging from the similarities with the play Robyn Hod and the Shryff off Notyngham, which is known from a fragmentary manuscript dated to c.
+1475.

 Summary of the Child ballad

 Robin Hood and Little John walk through the forest.
 Robin speaks of a bad dream he had, of two men attacking him.
 While talking, they spot a distant stranger leaning on a tree.
 Little John tells Robin to wait while he approaches the stranger, but Robin objects as if accused of cowardice, telling John he would like to break his head.
 John marches off in a huff, and is promptly captured by the Sheriff of Nottingham and tied to a tree, to be hanged.
 Meanwhile, Robin goes up to the stranger, Guy of Gisborne, who is clad in a horsehide robe.

 Guy's outfit is described thus: